 The Forest School learning environment provides opportunities for children to develop self-esteem, self- confidence, to form positive relationships with others, to develop a growing awareness of their emotional needs and the needs of others, to learn to cooperate and work with their peers and adults and develop strategies in order to take risks within the boundaries of safety.
 The setting allows the children to engage with the natural environment.
 Forest School is about exploring and experiencing the natural world through practical activities.
 The children go out in all weathers, all year round, exploring and learning from the four seasons and environment changes.
 The children’s interest along with the varied natural resources in our woodland are used to stimulate creative thinking, problem solving and skill development, all in the guise of play.
 Most of the activities are child-led but of course some activities are planned by the forest leader.
 Sessions cater for a variety of learning styles and give pupils the chance to develop a range of skills.
 Tees Valley Wildlife Trust can offer a range of sessions for you school ranging from taster activities to full forest schools programmes – please contact [email protected] for more information.

-The next Forest School Level 3 course starts 5 October 2017.
+The next Forest School Leader Level 3 course starts 4th October 2023.